bazelbuild/rules_python/gazelle/README.md

 )
 ```

-Two special values are also accepted as an arg to the directive:
+Two special values are also accepted as an argument to the directive:

 +   `NONE`: This removes all default visibility.
 Labels added by the
     `python_visibility` directive are still included.